-RULE 5-1 PURPOSE
+5-1.
+PURPOSE OF STANDARDS.

 The Barton Springs/Edwards Aquifer Conservation District ("District") was created in 1987 by the 70th Texas Legislature under Senate Bill 988 (now codified at Special District Local Laws Code, Chapter 8802) and Chapter 52 (revised to Chapter 36) of the Texas Water Code (TWC).
+In 2015, the 84th Texas Legislature under House Bill 3405 expanded the District's jurisdictional area to include the Trinity Aquifer, underlying the Edwards Aquifer, and all other aquifers in the portion of Hays County that is located within the boundary of the Edwards Aquifer Authority excluding the overlapping area in the Plum Creek Conservation District.

 The District's mandate is to conserve, preserve, protect, and enhance the groundwater resources of the Barton Springs segment of the Edwards Aquifer and all other aquifers within the District boundaries.
 The District has been enabled with certain authorities, including the authority to adopt and enforce well construction standards, to achieve this statutory mandate.
 The District has developed these minimum well construction standards for the purpose of preserving and protecting the groundwater resources within the District's jurisdiction and in recognition of the need to prevent groundwater waste and/or pollution that may occur as a result of inadequate well construction practices.